Coconino National Forest, Sedona

 Trailhead GPS: N 34˚54.107', W 111˚49.605'

 Directions: From the roundabout intersection of State Route 179 and State Route 89A in Sedona, go southwest on SR 89A for 3.1 miles to Dry Creek Road.
-Turn right onto Dry Creek Road and continue 2.7 miles to Long Canyon Road.
-Turn right onto Long Canyon Road and continue 0.1 miles to the Mescal Trailhead.
+Turn right onto Dry Creek Road and continue 2.7 miles to Boynton Pass Road.
+Turn left onto Boynton Pass Road and continue 1.5 miles to Forest Road 152C.
+Turn right onto FR 152C and continue 0.1 miles to the trailhead on the right.

 Special Consideration: A $5 day pass is required.